 - Using popups & sticky bars

-This will give you working examples of what Unbounce can do for your business and idea of what kind of issues you come across.
-No marketing tool is perfect and only you can decide what the dealbreakers are for your own needs.
+This will give you working examples of what Unbounce can do for your business and an idea of any potential issues you come across.
+No marketing tool is perfect and this review aims to give you a completely balanced account of our experience – only you can decide what the deal breakers are for your needs.

 This review will help you decide whether Unbounce is the landing page builder for you.